daaain/Handlebars/README.md

 2. Type "Handlebars" into the search field
 3. Click the Install button

+## Known problems and workarounds

+### `.sublime-build` in the build system menu

+Problem: a useless and confusing item named `.sublime-build` is added to the build system menu

+Reason: the package internally uses a custom build configuration to be able to target both Atom and Sublime and this gets exposed.
+Though it's only needed for development, Sublime doesn't seem to offer an option to hide this as the package gets installed.

+Solution: delete the file from the package by running `zip -d Handlebars.sublime-package ".sublime-build"` or by any other means.

 ## Testing / contribution

 I've recently stopped heavily using Handlebars at my day job and became a father, so any contributions are more than welcome!
 I'm still using Github so will make sure to keep on being responsive on issues and pull requests.